 All boats must be properly docked and tied with adequate docking lines so as to prevent damage to other boats, docks or pilings.
 In the event the docking lines are not strong enough or improperly tied, Marina shall have the right but not the obligation to replace said lines at the expense of the boat owner.
 Boats hauled must be properly placed on stands so as to prevent damage to other boats in storage area.

-The boats will only be entered by the Marina staff for emergency service, otherwise only with the authority of the Tenant.
+The boats will only be entered/boarded by the Marina staff for emergency purposes, otherwise only with the authority of the Tenant.
 No other person will be allowed on the boat without the Tenant’s written permission and notifying the marina office.

 All reasonable precautions will be taken by the Marina to ensure the Tenant’s property and safety.
 In emergency situations, marina shall be permitted to move Tenant’s unattended boat to a safer location, if possible; however Marina shall not be required to provide this service.
-In the event such service is provided tenant will be billed at Marina prevailing rates for the service rendered and Tenant shall be required to pay all cost incurred by Marina on Tenants behalf.
+In the event such service is provided, the tenant will be billed at Marina prevailing rates for the service rendered and Tenant shall be required to pay all cost incurred by Marina on the Tenants behalf.
 Tenants shall identify and hold marina safe and harmless from any and all liability, injury, loss or damage caused by or resulting to Tenant’s boat due to an emergency situation.

 The Tenant (and guests for whom he/she is responsible) agrees to conduct himself/herself at all times when on the property of Sandwich Marina, or on any boat docked therein, so as to create no annoyance, hazard, or nuisance to the Marina or to the other Tenants.
 This involves observance of good housekeeping and sanitation practices and the use of garbage receptacles.